MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/remote-debugging.md

 1. Navigate to `http://<Device Portal URL>/msedge` and verify Remote Tools for Microsoft Edge are functioning.
 The page should load an empty list `[]`.

-1. Configure your WebView2 UWP app for remote debugging:
+1. Configure your WebView2 WinUI 2 (UWP) app for remote debugging:

     To enable remote debugging, two environment variables must be set in your project.